-Goal category 1 intends to improve the dissemination of information regarding early flood recognition and danger, emergency response procedures, and post-flood recovery actions to protect the public.
-Table 3.7 includes two detailed goals to accomplish this goal category that also align with the TWDB's fundamental goal of protecting against the loss of life by keeping the public informed, prepared, and aware of flood risk.
+Goal Category 1 intends to improve the dissemination of information regarding early flood recognition and danger, emergency response procedures, and post-flood recovery actions to protect the public.
+Table 3.7 includes two detailed goals within this category that also align with the TWDB's fundamental goal of protecting against the loss of life by keeping the public informed, prepared, and aware of flood risk.